 A copyright is the only type of intellectual property protection that is acquired automatically whenever source code is written or a program is compiled.

 It’s possible, however, to protect your code from other companies’ making unauthorized copies.
-To do so, you need to register your copyrightable work with the United States Copyright Office.
+To do so, you need to register your copyrightable work with the United States Copyright Office (or any other copyright office in a country where you intend to use the work).

-The duration of a particular copyright will vary.
+The duration of a particular copyright may vary.
 It’s important to remember that though an application for copyright may be completed online, the processing of this application will take about four months.

 Sometimes, a company decides to release parts of a product’s source code as open-source code; other times, they maintain all of it as a trade secret.
 Either way, copyright protection can be applied to all code.
 As part of the copyright application process, you as the owner of the product are able to designate certain parts of source code as your company’s trade secrets, whereas other parts you can make available within open-source libraries.